Refrigeraider/Refrigeraider/README.md

 - 👋 Hi, I’m @Refrigeraider
 - 👀 I’m interested in Documentaries
 - 🌱 I’m currently learning to code
-- 💞️ I’m looking to collaborate on this platform
+- 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me by email
+- 📫 You can reach me by instagram or email
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Probably not any